MurtyShikhar/MurtyShikhar.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Talk at AI2 titled "Understanding and Improving Generalization in Transformers"
+Talks at AI2 + UW titled "Understanding and Improving Generalization in Transformers"